pgdogdev/docs/docs/features/sharding/manual-routing.md

 Starting a transaction and sending a `SET` command has implications on overall query latency.
 The `SET` command used for providing routing hints is not sent to Postgres, so this should somewhat mitigate its impact.
 However, to remove it entirely, consider using async queries, if supported by your database driver.

-Async queries are sent in batches and the database driver doesn't wait for a response from the first query before sending the following one.
+Async queries are sent in batches, and the database driver doesn't wait for a response from the first query before sending the following one.

 ## Usage in ORMs